Conventional wisdom holds that you should never loan more than you can afford to lose. Believe it.

-Rule one: Make a policy and practice of saying “no”
+Rule No. 1: Make a policy of saying ‘no’

 Have trouble saying “no”?
 Try it a different way: